grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 When you're moving elements around the canvas, snapping and alignment guides help you create more precise layouts.

 {{% admonition type="note" %}}
-For the time being, element snapping and alignment only works when the canvas is not zoomed in.
+Currently, element snapping and alignment only works when the canvas is not zoomed in.
 {{% /admonition %}}

 <!-- TODO: Add gif showcasing feature (when creating what's new entry for 10.4) -->